Bare Metal#

 clusterdeployment.k0rdent.mirantis.com "capm3-example" deleted

 Cluster deletion may take several minutes.
+Bare metal machines are deprovisioned at this time.

 Watch the